L4852/quickinfo-parser/README.md

 -                                        <-- * Start of readable area detected with a dash; *
 welcome: hello world!
 Hello World!
-i-am-a-key: i-am-a-value                 # Comments can be placed anywhere after values!
+key: value                             # Comments can be placed anywhere after values!
-wow: 125                                 # Integers and floats can be converted not wow: 95.23                           #
+integers: 125                          # Integers and floats can be converted
+floats: 95.23                          #
-grouped: / abc, def, 12, 59.2, xyz \     # '/' can be used to start a list, and '\' to end a list, with commas separating values.
+lists: / abc, def, 12, 59.2, xyz \     # '/' can be used to start a list, and '\' to end a list, with commas separating values.
+nested_list: / a, b, / c, d \ e, f \   # Lists can be nested, however, individual elements after a nested list must not be preceded by a comma.
+#                            ^
+as_number: 500                         # By default, numbers are converted to their Python equivalents.
+as_string: '500                        # If you want to denote the element as a string, use a ' directly before the number.
 -                                        <-- * End of area to read denoted with a second dash; *
 ```